experientials/ziloo/Hardware/919-smiley/README.md

 # Upwork task

 The 919 is a board facing the user holding daughter boards on the back side.
-It contains a Bosch Sensortech 32 bit RISC processor that monitors 3D movement using a gyroscope and accelerometer.
+It contains a MEMSIC mCube MC6470 3D movement sensor with a gyroscope and accelerometer, which is managed by the Stem MCU on the T-USB board.
-It communicates with the Host MCU via the Stem I2C bus (I2C3 for the MCU daughterboard).
+It communicates with the Stem MCU via the Stem I2C bus, and the SoM i.MX 8 via the SYS I2C.
-It connects to a [i.MX 8 SoM](https://www.compulab.com/products/computer-on-modules/ucm-imx8m-plus-nxp-i-mx-8m-plus-som-system-on-module-computer/) main board via various cables.
-Power is primarily received via the T-USB sub-module.
+It exposes system control signals via the SYS I2C GPIO Expander 0.

 It has sockets and holes for two camera modules that are also routed to the SoM main board.

-A second chip is optional BMM150 to provide a magnetometer.

 The 919 is made for experimentation.
 It will be used to join connected modules,

 1) 4 camera connectors for stereo cameras
-2) Dual USB-C submodule that provides power and data connectivity.
+2) Dual USB-C submodule that provides autonomy, power and data connectivity.
 3) Connectors for i.MX8 SoM
 4) Sound modules